nishabeysinghe/epository-search-github/README.md

 **How to run the project**

-- Install gems with bundle install and start the server with rails server , then go to the browser to see the applicatiom
+- Install gems with 'bundle install' and start the server with 'rails server' , then go to the browser to see the running application

 **How to run unit tests**

-- Navigate to the project folder - bundle exec rspec will run the test suite
+- Navigate to the project folder - 'bundle exec rspec' command will run the test suite

 **Completed Work**

-- Basic requirements of entering a key word and getting the results is covered,
+- Basic requirements of entering a key word and getting results is covered.

-* Pagination add for better user experience
+* Pagination added for better user experience.

-- With a click on each result user will be navigated to the relvant github repo
+- With a click on each result, user will be navigated to the relvant github repository.

 * Caching introduced to improve performance

-- unit tests are written for all the files except for one controller
+- unit tests are written for all the files except for one controller.

 **Pending Work**

-- Completing the unit test for GitHub Repository Controller
+- Completing the unit test for GitHub Repository Controller.

 **Further Improvements**

-- User authentication can be added to the system with a search histroy
+- User authentication can be added to the system with a search histroy.
-- Searching can be improved with autocomplete
+- Searching can be improved with autocomplete.